 Their ruling planet is Saturn which provides them with the discipline and self restraint needed to achieve their endeavours.

-Hedera Helix Ivy is a plant that falls under the dominion of Saturn, let’s see how this plant relates to Saturn in mythology.
+Hedera Helix Ivy is a plant that falls under the dominion of Saturn and a birth flower of Capricorn.
+Let’s see how this plant relates to Saturn in mythology.